GeorgeStrakhov/icudo/README.md

 5. When you log in tomorrow (first login each day) you are prompted to clean up your list: mark the dones, and for each undone you either need to move it to today or forget about it

 ##Todo
-* weird behavior on login: can't add tasks (they are added, but view not refreshed)
-* check signup - creating users with no email?
+* global loading indicator
-* check password recovery - getting stuck in the middle?
+* password recovery when new browser window! - entry points...
-* simplify UsersFactory? to remove the warning...
 * permission rules:
     validation: tasks should have name etc.
 * create functions in tasksservice + controller + view